sherlock-project/api/README.md

 ## Prerequisites

-This REST API is built on top of [Django REST Framework](https://www.django-rest-framework.org/) known as DRF.
+This REST API is built on top of [Django REST Framework](https://www.django-rest-framework.org/) (known as DRF).
 You would need at least the very basic knowledge about DRF in order to do development to this project.

 ```sh